-If there was ever a thought that gray couldn't work in a feminine setting, allow this bedroom to prove you wrong.
-This is the ultimate grown-up getaway that strikes a balance between light and airy, and cozy and inviting.
-Elements like the tufted headboard, floor-to-ceiling curtains, and pom-pom-lined throw blanket, mixed with a color scheme of white, gray, and pale pink feel luxurious, yet totally livable.
+This is the ultimate grown-up getaway that strikes a balance between light and airy and cozy and inviting.
+Elements like the tufted headboard, floor-to-ceiling curtains, and pom-pom-lined throw blanket, mixed with a color scheme of white, gray, and pale pink, feel luxurious yet totally livable.

 A super soft shade of greige on your bedroom walls makes the perfect backdrop for a midcentury-modern-meets-boho vibe because it pairs well with natural textures like wood and leather as well as black and gold fixtures.
 Incorporate some greenery, and you have yourself a serene environment with tons of personality.

 Keep It Subtle

 You don't need a bold shade of gray to make a major impact.
 Unlike stark white walls, this space boasts a little something extra special, thanks to the barely there gray shade on the walls.
 Although it almost reads as white at first glance, it feels softer and much less jarring than a bright white wall.
 Cream-colored additions like the light fixture, bedside lamp, and rug just add to the neutral but not boring vibe.